 Crypto transactions require massive amounts of energy because of the highend computers required to sell, trade, and store cryptocurrency.
 It's been reported that all these transactions can consume as much energy as a small country.
 For example, the research done by the University of Cambridge in the UK estimated that as of November 2018, the six cryptocurrencies consumed between 52 and 111 terawatt-hours of energy every year; that's about the same amount of energy as the entire country of Belgium used in 2016.
-In 2020, the Central Bank of the Netherlands estimated single that a Bitcoin produced around transaction 402 kilograms of carbon emissions. sThat equates to about two-thirds of the monthly emissions of an average Dutch household.
-Ethereum's annual energy consumption used to process its cryptotransactions is roughly equivalent to that of Nigeria.
+In 2020, the the Central Bank of Netherlands estimated single that a Bitcoin transaction produced around 402 kilograms of carbon emissions. sThat equates to about two-thirds of the monthly emissions of an average Dutch household.
+Ethereum's annual energy used to consumption process cryptotransactions is roughly equivalent to that of Nigeria.
 Then you have bitcoin trading, which consumes more electricity annually than the whole of Argentina.
 To put things into perspective, Argentina is the eighth-largest country by land area in the world.